 Is it normal for baby poop to smell sour?

 If your baby is showing other symptoms such as green or black stool, blood in the stool, vomiting, fever, etc. then the sour milk smell could be from a virus or bacterial infection.
 In this case, the smell should resolve after the other issue passes!

-I’ve never experienced this one myself and I wasn’t able to find any link to a scientific reason why this would happen, but many people say that teething is linked to a vinegar smell both in the diaper and on the baby in general.
+I’ve never experienced this one myself, but many people say that teething is linked to a vinegar smell both in the diaper and on the baby in general.
 If are having a hard time tracking down this strange scent and have eliminated the other options, check to see if your baby has a tooth about to come out!

 Ammonia is by far one of the most common scents to catch a whiff of in a baby’s wet diaper because it’s actually a normal component of urine.

 Ideally, urine won’t actually smell like anything because the kidneys have filtered it through and the body is processing everything in the way it should.
 If your baby is mildly dehydrated, such as first thing in the morning, then the urine can become more concentrated and show up as a darker yellow and smelling of ammonia.

 If the smell is mild, comes and goes, and doesn’t follow any other symptoms, then it is probably not a cause for concern.

 What if the baby poop smells like metal?

 Although not as common, it could be a little alarming if you detect a metallic odor when you are changing a diaper and there are a couple of reasons why you might find this one.